An Advantage Using Feature Selection with a Quantum Annealer: Methods

 \subsection{Data and Experimentation}

 The data sets applied in the analysis were the p53 mutants data set (denoted as \textit{P53}) and the relative location of CT slices on axial axis data set (dented as \textit{CT}) from the UCI Machine Learning Repository \cite{Dua:2019}, and the data set for the Detecting Anomalies in Wafer Manufacturing\footnote{\href{https://www.kaggle.com/datasets/arbazkhan971/anomaly-detection}{ https://www.kaggle.com/datasets/arbazkhan971/anomaly-detection}} (denoted as \textit{Wafer}) Kaggle competitions.
+Note that the heterogeneity of the data sets where selected to sample how well QFS performed in general.

 As noted in the Subsection \ref{subsec:mathy}, the ANOVA F-test and chi-squared statistic are the two classical features selection algorithms.
 For a general basis for comparison, the entire data set is also applied to each model.
 Features selected by the quantum feature selection algorithm are denoted by \textit{QFS}, features selected by ANOVA F-test are denoted by \textit{F Test}, and features selected by the chi-squared statistic is denoted by \textit{Chi-Squared}.
 When the entire record of data is applied it is denoted by \textit{Original Data}.